Helen Knowles and Francesca Granato

 52 x 1000 cm

-Helen Knowles developed the pattern entitled Conception into a wallpaper for the exhibition at the Whitworth Art Gallery ‘Walls Are Talking’ in 2010.
-Helen worked alongside Sharon Whitehurst to develop a hand silkscreen printed paper.
+Helen Knowles developed the pattern created in collaboration with the designer Francesca Granato for Birth Rites Collection in 2008, entitled Conception, into a wallpaper for the exhibition at the Whitworth Art Gallery ‘Walls Are Talking’ in 2010.
+Knowles worked alongside Sharon Whitehurst to develop a hand silkscreen printed paper.
 ‘Conception’ employs scientific illustrations of the male and female reproductive organs.
 From a distance the paper appears pretty and innocuous, reminiscent of Art Nouveau designs, but on closer inspection it is an up - front exploration of sexuality and gender.
 The diagrams of the reproductive organs repetitively and perfectly combine in a synergy that echoes coitus in gentle fleshy pink shades.
 The wallpaper in this context makes associations between domesticity and sex in a harmonious and celebratory fashion.

 Birth, 2008